bifromqio/bifromq/README.md

 ### Build from source

-Clone the repository to local workspace
+Clone the repository to your local workspace:

 ```
 cd <YOUR_WORKSPACE>
 git clone https://github.com/baidu/bifromq bifromq
 ```

-Change directory to project root folder and execute following commands to build the whole project
+Navigate to the project root folder and execute the following commands to build the entire project:

 ```
 cd bifromq